 To maximise space and be mindful of everyone’s health and wellbeing, we will continue to minimise the number of people on campus.
 This will mean most non-teaching staff will continue to work from home.

 We understand that you may be new to the experience of learning online.
 We have a team in place to design students’ digital learning experiences, ensuring that it is interactive, inclusive and engaging.

 We've also created a guide to introduce online and digital learning at the University.
 It has been designed to help you get fully prepared for your teaching this year, and to address any concerns you may have about what your lessons will look like.

 We will continue to provide support on how you can get the most from your online learning.
 Our study skills pages on the student intranet will continue to be updated with new resources.

 New students will receive information on how to log in to the intranet when you enrol.

 Our Libraries will be operating a ‘click and collect’ service, allowing you to collect and return books safely, at one of a number of collection points across campus.

 Study spaces in our Libraries will be bookable for two-hours slots, all with social- distancing and additional safety measures in place.

 Changes to your individual circumstances

-While we aim to deliver as much learning onsite as possible, we understand that some of you may not be able to join us on campus for the start of your course.
+While we aim to deliver as much in-person teaching as possible, we understand that some of you may not be able to join us on campus for the start of your course.
 This might be because you are shielding, self-isolating or unable to travel.
 We have developed a remote study policy to ensure you can continue your learning and have access to appropriate digital content.